manutter51/barnum/README.md

           (ok (str "Data is " data))
           (fail "Data was nil"))))

-Barnum actually checks for a few different status keys besides the generic `ok`, `skip`, and `fail` keys provided by Beanbag.
+Barnum checks for a few different status keys besides the generic `:ok`, `:skip`, and `:fail` keys provided by Beanbag.
 You can return these status keys by passing them in as the optional first argument to `ok`, `skip`, or `fail`.